Rocky Balboa (film)

-Rocky Balboa is a 2006 American sports drama film written, directed by, and starring Sylvester Stallone.
+Rocky Balboa is a 2006 American sports drama film starring, written and directed by Sylvester Stallone.
 It is the sequel to Rocky V (1990) and the sixth installment in the Rocky franchise.
-The film co-stars Burt Young, Tony Burton, and Pedro Lovell reprising their roles from the previous films as well as Antonio Tarver in his (so far) only acting role.
-In the film, Rocky Balboa (Stallone), now an aging small restaurant owner, is challenged to an exhibition fight by hothead young boxer Mason "The Line" Dixon (Tarver).
+The film co-stars Burt Young and Antonio Tarver in his only acting role.
+In the film, Rocky Balboa (Stallone), now an aging small restaurant owner, is challenged to an exhibition fight by hothead young boxer Mason Dixon (Tarver).

 Development for a sixth Rocky film began after Stallone expressed regret over the outcome of Rocky V, which was viewed as a disappointing conclusion to the series.
 Rocky Balboa includes references to characters and objects from previous installments, and Stallone was inspired by recent personal struggles and triumphs when writing the film.
 It is Stallone's first directorial effort since Rocky IV (1985).
 Principal photography began in December 2005 and lasted until January 2006, with filming locations including Las Vegas, Los Angeles, and Philadelphia.
 In contrast to previous entries in the franchise, the fight choreography in Rocky Balboa was less scripted, featuring real punches thrown by Stallone and Tarver.
+It is also the latest film overall for composer Bill Conti, the composer of the first three and fifth films in the series.

-It was produced by Metro-Goldwyn-Mayer, Columbia Pictures, Revolution Studios, Chartoff Productions and Winkler Films, and theatrically released by MGM Distribution Co. in North America and 20th Century Fox internationally on December 20, 2006, sixteen years after the release of Rocky V and thirty years after the release of the first film.
+It was produced by Metro-Goldwyn-Mayer, Columbia Pictures, Revolution Studios, Chartoff Productions and Winkler Films, and theatrically released by MGM Distribution Co. on December 20, 2006, sixteen years after the release of Rocky V and thirty years after the release of the first film.
+It is the first Rocky film not to be released under the United Artists banner, the franchise's original owner and distributor, and the last to be written or directed solely by Stallone, though he would remain a producer to the Creed films, the second of which he co-wrote.
 It received generally positive reviews from critics, with praise for its screenplay, Stallone's performance, and heartfelt exploration of Balboa's character, with many critics calling it a significant improvement over its predecessor, and many labelling the film one of the best entries in the franchise.
-It was also a commercial success, grossing $156 million worldwide on a $24 million budget.
+It was also a commercial success, grossing $156 million worldwide.
 A spin-off, Creed, was released in 2015 and started its own series.